People

 Career Development Fellow

-Sarah joined the lab in April 2023 with the goal of obtaining an independent fellowship to develop a research program focusing on using integrases to engineer plants, microbes, and their interactions.
-In 2024, she realised her goal and is now a group leader at the Earlham Institute 🙂
+Sarah joined the lab in 2023 with the goal of obtaining an independent fellowship to develop a research program focusing on using integrases to engineer plants, microbes, and their interactions.
+She is now a UKRI Future Leader Fellow and a group leader at the Earlham Institute.

 Mahima 2023-2024